Hybrid Beamforming with Widely-spaced-array for Multi-user Cross-Near-and-Far-Field Communications: Design of Hybrid Beamforming Algorithm

 \subsubsection{Low-complexity Subarray-based Analog Beamforming in Fully-connected MU-WSA}

 Now we consider the fully-connected MU-WSA architecture where each subarray is connected to all the RF chains.
-To reduce the complexity of the analog beamforming, we propose a subarray-based steering vector reconstruction (SVR) scheme, which avoids the utilization of the high-complexity operation of SVD.
-Since the channel between each subarray and the users can be represented by the far-field PWM, we first simplify the analog beamforming design by designing the analog precoder for each subarray in parallel.
-Specifically, we aim to maximize the SE for each subarray, i.e.,
+In this case, we assume each user is equipped with one RF chain to receive $N_s=1$ data stream.
+Then, to reduce the complexity of the analog beamforming, we propose a subarray-based steering vector reconstruction (SVR) scheme, which avoids the utilization of the high-complexity operation of SVD.
+Since the channel between each subarray and the users can be represented by the far-field PWM, we first simplify the analog beamforming design by designing the analog precoder for each subarray.
+We denote the overall channel matrix as $\mathbf{H} = [\mathbf{H}_{sub}^1,\cdots,\mathbf{H}_{sub}^K]$, where $\mathbf{H}_{sub}^k$ represents the channel matrix between the $k^{\mathrm{th}}$ subarray and all the users.
+Then, based on eq.~(\ref{objectivefunction_FRF}), we have

-where $\mathbf{H}_k$ is the PWM between the $k^{\mathrm{th}}$ subarray and all the users, and $\mathbf{F}_{\mathrm{RF},k}$ is the corresponding analog precoding matrix.
-Assuming a fixed analog combiner, then the analog precoder can be obtained through the beam steering vector.
-The steering vector between user $u$ and the first subarray can be represented as
+Since $SE_k$ is independent of each other assuming fixed analog combiner, we can design the precoder $\mathbf{F}_{\mathrm{RF},k}$ in parallel.
+Specifically, the analog precoder can be obtained through the beam steering vector where the steering vector between user $u$ and the first subarray is represented as

 where $N_L$ and $N_W$ are the number of antennas in a subarray at the x-axis and z-axis respectively.
 Then, the steering vector of the $k^{\mathrm{th}}$ subarray can be constructed by considering the phase difference between different subarrays, i.e.,